jsandvik/cse-190-server/README.md

 `virtualenv venv`

-Always activate the virtualenv when installing things
+Always activate the virtualenv when installing things for this project.

 `. venv/bin/activate`

 ## Installing dependencies
+Run these in order to install the dependencies.

 `export CFLAGS=-Qunused-arguments`

 `export CPPFLAGS=-Qunused-arguments`

 `pip install --allow-external argparse --upgrade -r requirements.txt`

+## Updating the database
+SQLAlchemy can create the database for us based on the models we create.
+If you can't connect to the database, make sure the database connection info refers to your local version.

+open a python shell by running `python` from the command line

+`from project import db`

+`db.drop_all()` will drop all tables in the database

+`db.create_all()` will create the tables